ZeroGDesign/UserMods/Mercury_One/djsplice/SCS/README.md

 1. Using roll-in t-nuts will allow you to tilt the duct and get them inserted under the 2020 extrusion
 1. Center the duct so that it's in the middle of your print bed
 1. Once the duct is hanging from the 2020 extrusions, insert the spacers between the the extrusion and the duct mount, and tighten the bolts
-1. Mount the Fan Duct Ouput on top of the Fan Extension.
+1. Mount the Fan Duct Output on top of the Fan Extension.
 3. Mount the fan and the shroud

 The base of Fan Duct Output should align with the base of your print bed - the idea is for the air to blow onto the top layer of your print, if it's too high above the bed, it won't be as effective.

-You may need to adjust the height of the spacers to acheive optimal alignment for your printer.
+You may need to adjust the height of the spacers to achieve optimal alignment for your printer.
-[TODO] Add a few more spacer sizes to acommodate
+[TODO] Add a few more spacer sizes to accommodate

 ### Klipper gcode macro example
-Configure Klipper to control the fans and expose a Gcode macro so it can be controlled by your slicer.
+Configure Klipper to control the fans and expose a GCode macro so it can be controlled by your slicer.

 #### Klipper Fan configuration
 ```